 by Megan McDonald

 Another day.
 Another mood.
 Meet Judy Moody at her moodiest, in this LOL adventure.
 Bad moods, good moods, even back-to-school moods - this book series shows we all have them!GIVE AS GIFT

 by Ailsa Wild

 A refreshing book series about an adventurous girl from a mixed race background living in a blended family.
-By exploring modern families, readers are encouraged to embrace diversity.GIVE AS GIFT
+By exploring modern families, readers are encouraged to embrace diversity.SEE GIFT SHOP

 by Kate Pankhurst